droberson/rtfm/interaction.md

 character generator, quote of the day, and daytime service.
 This is mostly for testing network connectivity and serve no real purpose beyond testing from what I can tell.

+The quotes can be changed to Mike "Kid Dynamite" Tyson quotes by editing %systemroot%\System32\Drivers\Etc\Quotes

 ## Echo
 - _nc host_here 7_
 - Pretty useless, but present for network troubleshooting purposes on older hosts.